 7. Using SEO Video Content

 Video content is the fastest growing type of content on the Internet.
-You may have heard this prediction before – video content will make up 74% of all online traffic by the end of this year.
+You may have heard this prediction before – video content will make much of all online traffic by the end of this year.

 Plus, more and more platforms are allowing users to live stream videos – allowing you to keep followers up to date in real time, and close deals on the (virtual) spot.